One Robot + One Physician = Two Women

 “To find the machine and a surgeon with Dr. Jacome’s experience right in my own backyard…I couldn’t believe it,” says Heidi, who lives in the Palm Springs area.
 “I kept my fingers crossed that he would take my case.
 The other gynecologist said robotic surgery wasn’t advisable because my fibroid was so large and complex.”

-Dr. Jacome not only took Heidi’s case but felt confident that she was an ideal candidate for robotically assisted surgery (see sidebar for more about robotic-assisted of surgery and when it is an appropriate option).
+Dr. Jacome not only took Heidi’s case but felt confident that she was an ideal candidate for robotically assisted surgery (see below for more about robotic-assisted of surgery and when it is an appropriate option).

 After a comprehensive workup, including an advanced ultrasound examination, Dr. Jacome determined that Heidi’s tumor had tilted, contorted and twisted her uterus, ovaries and cervix, making surgical removal of her uterus and the tumor extremely challenging.